Looks like your screen is a bit too small

 Electronics Recycling

 Help protect the environment by recycling your used electronics.
-Bring your old unwanted electronics to the City of Barrie's Environmental Centre for free.
+Bring your old unwanted electronics to the City of Barrie's Waste and Recycling Depot for free.

-Waste electronics should be brought to the City of Barrie's Environmental Centre (272 Ferndale Drive North) open Tuesday through Saturday between 9:00 am and 4:00 pm.
-Electronics drop-off is FREE, and is available to Barrie residents only.
+The City of Barrie's Waste and Recycling Depot (272 Ferndale Drive North) is open Tuesday through Saturday between 8:30 am-3:30 pm.
+Electronics drop-off is available to Barrie residents only at no cost.

-Clear all personal information from computers, cell phones and electronics pior to drop off.
+Clear all personal information from computers, cell phones and electronics prior to drop off.
 Consult manufacturers' websites and owners' manuals for information on how to do this.

 Acceptable Materials for Electronics Recycling